holzschu/ios_system/README.md

     - Edit the `Resources/extraCommandsDictionary.plist` to add your command, and run.
     - That's it.
     - Test a lot.
 Side effects can appear after several launches.
-    - if your command has a large code base, work out the difference in your edits and make a patch, rather than commit the entire code.
-See `get_sources_for_patching.sh` for an example.

 **Frequently asked commands:** here is a list of commands that are often requested, and my experience with them:
 - `ping`, `nslookup`, `telnet`: now provided in the [network_ios](https://github.com/holzschu/network_ios) package.